-Multiple studies show it offers many physical and mental benefits.
-From reducing anxiety to preventing osteoporosis, hiking is an outdoor activity delivering more than just good scenery.
+Multiple studies show that hiking offers many physical and mental benefits.
+From reducing anxiety to preventing osteoporosis, it is an outdoor activity delivering more than just good scenery.

 Here I’ve listed my 10 top tips for people who wants to give hiking a go, but are unsure how to start.
 Enjoy!